cognitedata/reveal/documentation/versioned_docs/version-2.x/API Reference.md

 ▸ **assignStyledNodeCollection**(`nodeCollection`, `nodeAppearance`): `void`

-Add node & style to the collection
+Add node & style to the collection.
+If the collection has been added, the style is updated to the appearance provided.

 ##### Parameters